buepro/typo3-pizpalue/README.md

 # TYPO3 distribution pizpalue

-This extension installs a bootstrap based web site with news management.
+This extension installs a bootstrap based web site supporting news, address and time management.
 It is tailored for the Swiss market featuring German as default language and additional translations to French and English.